 The United States District Court for the Northern District of California has established a reentry court program for certain individuals on federal post-conviction supervision.
-Court is held every two weeks in San Francisco, with Magistrate Judges Joseph C. Spero and Laurel Beeler presiding.
-An additional reentry court in the Oakland division is in the planning stage.
+Court is held every two weeks in San Francisco, with Magistrate Judges Joseph C. Spero and Laurel Beeler presiding and monthly in Oakland, with Senior District Judge Saundra Brown Armstrong and Magistrate Judge Kandis Westmore presiding.

 About the Northern District's Reentry Court

 The San Francisco reentry court focuses on individuals who are at high risk of violating the conditions of their supervision and who also have a documented history of substance abuse.
+The Oakland reentry court is based on slightly different criteria, but also targets individuals at high risk of violating the conditions of their supervision.
 Participants are selected while in custody so that they may participate in the program immediately upon their release.
 Individuals who are on supervised release or on probation may also be eligible.
 Participants must agree to participate and must be accepted into the program.
 The program lasts at least one year; successful completion results in a one-year reduction of the term of supervision.
 To be eligible to participate in the reentry court, individuals must satisfy the criteria on the list attached to the Interagency Agreement.

 In the reentry court, the presiding judge – with the aid of an Assistant Federal Public Defender and an Assistant United States Attorney – assists United States Probation with the supervision of participants by conducting regular court sessions attended by all participants in the program.
 At the court session, the judge reviews and responds to the achievements and failures of each participant.
 The conduct and activities supervised by the program are those typically handled by United States Probation without judicial support.
 The program adds the regular oversight of a defendant by a judge with a blend of treatment, education and job skills training, and sanctions alternatives to address participant behavior, rehabilitation, and the safety of our communities.
 Additional details on the program are included in the attached Interagency Agreement for the creation of a reentry court.